conmas/site/_pages/resume.md

 This is a collection of roles, projects, and experiences that have contributed to my professional history.
 I’ll be keeping this page updated with links to related projects or apps from these roles and companies, or other notes, pictures, and anecdotes.

 ## McDonald’s
+Leader in the Global Technology organization at the corporate headquarters in Chicago.
 ![](/assets/mhq.jpg)

-Part of the Global Technology organization at the corporate headquarters in Chicago.

 ### Senior Director, Global Digital Products & Platforms
 <time>October 2022–present</time>